Whose Values? Measuring the (Subjective) Expression of Basic Human Values in Social Media: Methods

 Each participant provided value expressions ratings for 30 posts.
 The posts for each participant were randomly sampled from the dataset of 5,227 posts sourced as described above (each post was rated by a median of 6 people).
 Given this sampling procedure, we retained ratings of 5,211 posts (since posts are sampled with replacement for each participant).

 We used a recursive labeling where raters could traverse the value tree as defined in Figure~\ref{fig:tree} (top) devised to elicit value ratings for all 19 values in an efficient manner.
-The branching method leverages the tree structure of the Schwartz Theory of Basic Values , starting with the high-level values, and traversing down only those branches whose parent values they had marked as expressed in the post.
+The branching method leverages the tree structure of the Schwartz Theory of Basic Values, starting with the high-level values, and traversing down only those branches whose parent values they had marked as expressed in the post.

-Following this primary task, participants completed a custom developed Value Calibration Questionnaire (VCQ) of 25 additional ratings on a shared set of questions (see Table~\ref{tab:vcq} and the below paragraph for a description of how these questions were sourced).
+Following this primary task, participants completed a custom developed Value Calibration Questionnaire (VCQ) of 25 additional ratings on a shared set of questions (see Table~\ref{tab:vcq} and the Personalization framework in the Methods sections for a description of how these questions were sourced).
 Finally, participants answered a number of demographic and political questions.